zmievsa/cadwyn/docs/theory/how_we_got_here.md

 ### 1. Versioning proxy, which points requests to versioned apps

 This approach versions all three layers: separate data, separate business logic, separate representation.
 Essentially you create a completely different app for each version.
-Your versions are indepent and cannot in any way affect each other.
+Your versions are independent and cannot in any way affect each other.
 You can make any sorts of changes in future versions without worrying about breaking the old ones.

 This approach is the most expensive to support but if breaking old functionality is unacceptable and if you need to support a small number of versions (1-3), then this option is viable.